Don Adams (basketball)

-Don Lamar Adams (November 27, 1947 – December 25, 2013) was an American professional basketball small forward.
+Donald Lamar Adams (November 27, 1947 – December 25, 2013) was an American professional basketball player.
 He was 6 ft 6 in tall and weighed 210 lb.

-Born in Atlanta, Adams attended Northwestern University and was selected in the 8th round of the 1970 NBA draft by the San Diego Rockets.
-In his NBA career, Adams averaged 8.7 points per game, 5.6 rebounds per game and 1.8 assists per game.
-In the ABA, Adams averaged 10.1 points per game, 5.1 rebounds per game and 3.9 assists per game.
+Born in Atlanta, Adams attended South Fulton High School in Fulton, Georgia.
+He played college basketball for the Northwestern Wildcats and was selected in the 8th round of the 1970 NBA draft by the San Diego Rockets.
+In his National Basketball Association (NBA) career, Adams averaged 8.7 points per game, 5.6 rebounds per game and 1.8 assists per game.
+In the ABA, Adams played with the Spirits of St. Louis and played for the league minimum late in the 1974-75 season.
+Notably, in a scuffle between Marvin Barnes and Swen Nater, he cane from the blind side to deck Nater with one punch.
+Adams averaged 10.1 points per game, 5.1 rebounds per game and 3.9 assists per game before moving back to the NBA with the Buffalo Braves late in the 1975-76 season.

+Adams worked as a financial advisor and lived in Southfield, Michigan, after his retirement from playing.
+He was married and had two children.
+Adams died at Beaumont Hospital, Royal Oak on December 25, 2013.